 Rizing Tide Surge Scholarship

-Each year, Rizing Tide will award two Surge scholarships to graduating physical therapy students or licensed physical therapists who are entering an ABPTRFE-certified residency program—and who come from an underrepresented racial and/or ethnic background.
+Each year, Rizing Tide will award three Surge scholarships to graduating physical therapy students or licensed physical therapists who are entering an ABPTRFE-certified residency program—and who come from an underrepresented racial and/or ethnic background.
 Each recipient will receive a one-time payment of up to $10,000 which will be paid directly to the residency program provider and may be used to cover any residency expenses (e.g., tuition, room and board, or fees).
 This scholarship is not open for renewal.

 HODS and AACE Residency in EMG Scholarship

 Hands-On Diagnostics (HODS) and the American Academy of Clinical Electrodiagnosis (AACE) are proud to offer the Rizing Tide Foundation one scholarship covering the full cost of their accredited electrodiagnostic PT residency program—totaling at $42,250.
 This scholarship will be awarded to a graduating physical therapy student or licensed physical therapist who specifically wants to attend this program—and who comes from an underrepresented racial and/or ethnic background.
 This scholarship is not open for renewal.

 This EMG/NCV residency program blends online and on-site learning, allowing clinicians who have little-to-no experience in the specialty to become subject matter experts.
 Residents will work as a PT and earn a PT salary while in the residency program, dedicating two to three days per week to the residency program and the rest toward treating PT patients.

 The Clinical Electrodiagnosis (EMG/NCV) Residency is a two-part process.